-Subject to the discussion below under "-Entity-Level Collections," we will not pay any U.S. federal income tax.
+Subject to the discussion below under "-Entity-Level Collections," we will not pay any federal income tax.
 Instead, each unitholder will be required to report on his income tax return his share of our income, gains, losses and deductions without regard to whether we make cash distributions to him.
+Except as described below under "-Treatment of Distributions," Plan participants will be allocated taxable income and loss in the same manner as all other unitholders even if they elect to reinvest their entire cash distribution.
 Consequently, we may allocate income to a unitholder even if he has not received a cash distribution.
 The income we allocate to unitholders will generally be taxable as ordinary income.
 Each unitholder will be required to include in income his allocable share of our income, gains, losses and deductions for our taxable year ending with or within his taxable year.
 Our taxable year ends on December 31.